 - You can set up a dashboard showing important financial information like who owes you money, what bills are due, and how your cash flow is looking

 Accounting software shouldn’t be a chore to use

 Small business accounting software that’s not available via the cloud can be tedious.
 It requires a lot of manual data entry and can suck up far too much of your time and effort.
 This doesn't add value, and takes the fun out of being in business.
 Cloud software can save your business time and money.

 Problems with traditional accounting software

-Only one person has user access.
-Key people can't access financial and customer details.
+- Only one person has user access which can mean key people can't access financial and customer details

 Why the cloud and accounting software are the perfect match